NLnetLabs/routinator/doc/manual/source/manual-page.rst

            slurm
-                  The list is formatted as locally added assertions of a local exceptions file defined by RFC 8416 (also known as SLURM).
+                  The list is formatted as locally added assertions of a local exceptions file defined by RFC 8416 (also known as SLURM version 1).
 The produced file will have empty validation output filters.

            slurm2
                   The list is formatted as locally added assertions of a